-SECTION 2.3 WATER AND WASTEWATER CONSERVATION/EFFICIENCY The landscape plan proposes tree, shrubs and perennial species that are drought resistant and low-maintenance to minimize irrigation needs.
+SECTION 2.3 WATER AND WASTEWATER CONSERVATION/EFFICIENCY

+The landscape plan proposes trees, shrubs and perennial species that are drought resistant and low-maintenance to minimize water use.
+The project does not propose to install a permanent irrigation system beyond the 2-year establishment period.

-Buildings will incorporate water reduction measures through the use of low flow toilets and low flow faucets
+Buildings will incorporate water reduction measures through the use of low flow toilets and low flow faucets.
+As described in the report prepared by Ecovert.
+All newly installed toilets, urinals, private lavatory faucets, and showerheads that are eligible for labeling will be WaterSense labeled.